LaunchCodeEducation/liftoff/src/modules/git/git-workflow.rst

 What is a Git Workflow?
 -----------------------
 A git workflow is a strategy for using git.
-Git is a powerful tool that can be used many ways.
+Git is a powerful tool that can be used in many ways.
-Having a common strategy for using git makes it's easier and more efficient for teams to collaborate.
+Having a common strategy for using git makes it easier and more efficient for teams to collaborate.
-The are many git workflows that can be adopted by a team.
-For this course we suggest the Feature Branch workflow.
+There are many git workflows that can be adopted by a team.
+For this course, we suggest the **feature branch workflow**.
 Details about other git workflows can be found in this `comparison git workflows <https://www.atlassian.com/git/tutorials/comparing-workflows>`_.